nexusformat/NIAC/NIAC2018Minutes.md

 ### NXenvironment

-Proposal: In NXsample mark magnetic_field_log and temperature_log as deprecated.
+Proposal: In NXsample, mark `magnetic_field_log` and `temperature_log` as deprecated.
 To be replaced with NXlog classes with the log dropped of the name.

 1 abstain, rest in favor